prebid/prebid-server/docs/bidders/pubnative.md

 - You need a configured Prebid Server (either self-hosted or hosted by 3rd party).
 - You need to be integrated with Ad Server SDK (e.g. Mopub) or internal product which communicates with Prebid Mobile SDK.

+Please see [documentation](https://developers.pubnative.net/docs/prebid-adding-pubnative-as-a-bidder) for more info.

 ## Configuration

+- bidder should be always set to "pubnative" (`imp.ext.pubnative`)
+- zone_id (int) should be always set to 1, unless special use case agreed with our account manager. (`imp.ext.pubnative.zone_id`)
-- app_auth_token is unique per publisher app.
-Please contact our account manager to obtain yours.
+- app_auth_token (string) is unique per publisher app.
+Please contact our account manager to obtain yours. (`imp.ext.pubnative.app_auth_token`)

-- zone_id should be always set to 1 (unless special use case)
-- bidder should be always set to "pubnative"
+An example is illustrated in a section below.

 ## Testing